opensubsonic/open-subsonic-api/content/en/docs/Responses/structuredLyrics.md

 When `enhanced=true` is passed to [`getLyricsBySongId`](../../endpoints/getlyricsbysongid), the response includes additional fields: `kind` to classify lyric tracks, and `cueLine` arrays with word/syllable-level timing.

+Each `structuredLyrics` entry is self-contained.
+Clients should treat tracks with different `kind` values, including `main`, as independent layers rather than assuming 1:1 line or cue alignment between them.

 {{< tabpane persist=false >}}
 {{< tab header="**Example**:" disabled=true />}}
 {{< tab header="OpenSubsonic JSON" lang="json">}}